Emergency Medicine Curriculum

 Didactics have been carefully constructed around the core content for Emergency Medicine and recent resident performance on the in-service training exam (ITE).
-Formal conferences are held for 4 hours on Thursday mornings, to include Grand Rounds, Morbidity and Mortality, Trauma, Core Topics, monthly joint conference with Neurology and Pediatrics, biannual joint conference with Family Medicine, Business in Medicine lectures, and Specialty Conference.
+Formal conferences are held for 4 hours on Thursday mornings, to include Grand Rounds, Morbidity and Mortality, Trauma, Core Topics, monthly joint conference with Neurology and Pediatrics, Business in Medicine lectures, and Specialty Conference.
 Every week has assigned readings in Tintinalli's corresponding to lectures.

 Residents are expected to develop teaching skills at the bedside and in lectures for Core Topics Conference.
 PGY1 residents present a 30-minute problem-based case; PGY2 residents work with a faculty advisor to develop a 30-minute quality-based presentation; finally, PGY3s and faculty members present 30-minute core topic lectures using the TINTINALLI'S text as a springboard for understanding.